yctomwang/yctomwang/README.md

-- 👋 Hi, I’m @yctomwang or Thomas
+- 👋 Hi, I’m @yctomwang or Thomas a recent new grad from UQ software engineering ;)
 - 👀 I’m interested in coding